Ruchita-Raghu/ruchita-raghu-portfolio/Teaching & Education/Microsoft TA & Athletic Tutor Roles.md

 <br>
 <br>
 <i> People Management - </i>
-<div> A role similar to that of a teacher or professor.
-I had to maintain student engagement in class, answer difficult questions, manage student emails (especially during the pandemic with increased protocols), provide additional support to students in need etc. </div>
+<li> Role similar to teacher/professor.
+Maintain student engagement in class, answer difficult questions, manage student emails (especially during pandemic with increased protocols), and provide additional support to students in need  </li>
-<div> I learned how to communicate with people coming from various different backgrounds.
-My work taught me how to cater to multiple learning styles in one class. </div>
+<li> Communicate with people from various different backgrounds.
+Cater to multiple learning styles in one class </li>
-<div> Tutoring different students in completely different subject material prepared me to be a multi-tasker.
-It taught me the importance of subject area knowledge and how in the real world I will have to juggle multiple projects with multiple clients surrounding multiple issues! </div>
+<li> Tutoring for different subject material, be a multi-tasker.
+Importance of subject area knowledge and ability to juggle multiple projects with multiple clients surrounding multiple issues </li>

 ##### REVISION METHODS
 As part of maintaining class engagement and providing "fun" ways of refreshing previous class material, I created online games for students.
 Questions were geared towards course content but provided a new way to learn.